-The 58-year-old is delighted with the Netherlands international's form this season and is set to offer him a new deal, despite the winger's current absence through injury
+The 58-year-old is delighted with the Dutchman's form this season and is set to offer him a new deal, despite the winger's current absence through injury

 The Dutchman, who is currently in the midst of a six-week absence through injury, has started the season in superb form, netting 13 goals in 19 games - already matching his tally for last season.